- 1 FBAR Investigations

 Penalties stemming from an FBAR Investigation range from a civil penalty warning letter in lieu of penalty, all the way to criminal penalties.

-Michael is originally from India.
-He has numerous accounts in India and was aware of the fact that he was supposed to file the necessary forms.
-He first came to the United States in 2008 on an H-1B visa.
+Michael is originally from India and first came to the United States in 2008 on an H-1B visa.

-In early 2009, he was at a dinner party with friends from India, and learned that U.S. individuals (even those on still on Visa and who meet the Substantial Presence Test) are required to file taxes just as any US person would.
+In early 2009, Michael was at a dinner party with friends when he learned that U.S. individuals (even those on still on Visa and who meet the Substantial Presence Test) are required to file taxes just as any US person would.

 Thus, if Michael had any foreign accounts (which he did) he was required to report the information on an annual FBAR, as well as report the income.

 Myth 1: Offshore Reporting is A New Phenomenon

 While FATCA may not have come into existence until 2010, with enforcement in 2014, there have been laws on the books requiring the disclosure of foreign accounts for many years.
 In fact, FBAR reporting dates back to the 1970s.
 Therefore, just because your CPA or Accountant may have just learned about FATCA, you still had a reporting requirement under many other different U.S. tax laws.
 In other words, just because FATCA is new, does not make offshore reporting new as well.

 When Michael went to see his tax preparer for the first time, the taxpayer was relatively new.
 When the tax preparer asked Michael about his income, he never made any reference to foreign accounts, and Michael never volunteered the information to him.
 This does not absolve Micheal or his CPA from an FBAR Investigation (or resulting penalties).